Saikal/fruit_search/README.md

 ### `npm start`

+Deployed the App in Heroku: [Fruit Search App for Beautycounter](https://beautycounter.herokuapp.com/)

 This is a minimal demo of using Create React App to bootstrap a React project, connect the React app to an Express backend, and deploy the whole thing to Heroku.

 Read the blog post: [Create React App with Express in